canhvo16/Battle-Friend-RPG/README.md

 ### **_How to Get Started_**

 - I would first create the main page first where players will be allowed to enter information and choose the kind of fighter that they want to play as.
+When players are ready to play, they will press a "Ready to Battle" button sending them to the second HTML file.
+- The second HTML file will be used as the arena in where they will fight.
+Here they will be given options on how they will like to play the game.
 - I would think about creating the players as objects by using a class so that both players can create their players using the same format of input boxes.
 - Each object will include a player's offensive and defensive stat.
-It will also include a set of 4 moves which will be set as methods to be called upon using buttons that will be given from the HTML file.
+It will also include a set of 4 moves which will be set as methods to be called upon using buttons that will be given from the HTML file (DOM).
 - Each player will take turns making moves and only 1 move can be made at a time, so I will have to make it in a way that both players are not able to choose their turns at the same time and to only be able to click 1 ability.
-- There will have to an element that shows the health of the player so when it hits 0, the game will know that the battle has ended.
+- There will have to be an element that shows the health of the player so when it hits 0, the game will know that the battle has ended and a winner will be declared.
-- As a bonus feature I want to try to add a "store" feature where palyers will begin with a set amount of money and purchase items to increase their chances of winning by either increasing their offensive or defensive stats which will have to alter the amount of damage they take from/do to the other player.
+- As a bonus feature I want to try to add a "store" feature where players will begin with a set amount of money and purchase items to increase their chances of winning by either increasing their offensive or defensive stats which will have to alter the amount of damage they take from/do to the other player.

 ---